Sep9

 Extended Sermons

-“Teaches how Jesus as Lord & Savior is to be the foundation and Core doctrine of any bible-teaching Church → If Church’s are more interested in peoples physical well-being than their spiritual well-being, they lost sight of their foundation.
-If church’s are more interested self-help tips rather than pointing people to Jesus, they lost their foundation.
-If Church’s are more interested in their techniques, programs, promotions, and gimmicks, then they are about Jesus, they lost their foundation.
-If church’s are more interested in housing the homeless, helping the poor, and feeding the hungry, then sharing Jesus, they lost their foundation.
-If church’s are more interested in the filling the pews and paying the bills, then leading others the Jesus, they lost their foundation.
-If church’s are promoting a Social Gospel, that minimizes personal conversion and spiritual transformation to one of social reform and humanistic ideals, they lost their foundation.
-If church’s are preaching a Prosperity Gospel of Health & Wealth, then the true Gospel, they lost their foundation.
-If Church’s are watering down the Gospel to make people feel less offended and more welcomed, they lost their foundation.
-[Some church’s have regulated Jesus as a kind of spiritual psychiatrist with remarkable powers to uplift people.
-Delivering them from their negative complexes.]
-Other churches have all together denied the deity of Jesus, the virgin birth, the Trinity, and the personhood of the Holy Spirit.
+“Teaches how Jesus as Lord & Savior will be the Core Foundational Doctrine for any Bible-teaching Church.” → The truth of Jesus’ Divinity & Lordship is to be the very bedrock upon which the Church is established and built.
+Any church, no matter how beautiful the building.
+No matter how big the congregation.
+No matter how popular the preacher.
+If it is not built on the deity and divine nature of Jesus it is not a church that the Lord has built.
+Some churches have all together denied the deity of Jesus, the virgin birth, the Trinity, and the personhood of the Holy Spirit.
 None of this should come as a surprise.
 From the very beginning the early church fathers faced the same type of false doctrines about Jesus, just as we see today.
 Eventually leading them to hold a council called the “Nicene Creed” in 325 A.D. to address heresies within the church.
 The beigest and most well-know heresy came from an individual name Arius.
 A Libyan Christiaan priest who questioned the deity of Christ.
-Who taught that Jesus Christ was not coeternal with God the Father, but rather a created being, a doctrine known as Arianism.
-Eventually the council of Nicene hammered out a statement of faith that clarified the nature of Jesus and the Trinity that read; “We believe in one God the Father Almighty maker of heaven and earth of all things visible and invisible.
+Who taught that Jesus Christ was not coeternal with God the Father, but rather a created being, a doctrine known as “Arianism”.
+Eventually the council of Nicene hammered out a statement of faith that clarified the nature of Jesus and the Trinity which read; “We believe in one God the Father Almighty maker of heaven and earth of all things visible and invisible.
 And in one Lord Jesus Christ the only begotten Son of God, begotten of the Father before all worlds.
 God of God, light of light, very God of very God, begotten, not made being of one substance with the Father by whom all things were made who for us men and for our Salvation came down from heaven and was incarnate by the Holy Spirit of the virgin Mary and was made man and was crucified also for us under Pontius Pilate He suffered and was buried and on the third day He rose according to the scriptures and ascended into heaven and sits at the right hand of the Father and He shall come again in glory to judge both the quick and the dead whose Kingdom shall have no end.”
 This defining term and doctrine about the deity of Christ and the Trinity is critical for the church.
 It’s a core tenet of Christian faith, which underpins Salvation, worship, and the church’s identity.

 “Even today, don’t get discourage when people fall away from Church.
 Don’t to get discouraged when Church’s shutdown, Don’t get discouraged when Church scandals breakout.
 Don’t get discouraged when you read of Christians being persecuted and beheaded.
 Because Jesus is still building His Church and it will be victorious and never fail.” ⇒ Nothing is going to stop the Church of Christ.
 You can cut off the members, but Christ will build His church.
 You can change the laws of the Government, but Christ is going to build His church.
 No matter how much cultural values change, Christ is going to build His church.
 No matter how immoral mankind gets, Christ is going to build His church.
 No matter how liberal society gets, Christ is going to build His church.
 No matter how decadent America gets, Christ is going to build His church.
 No matter how Godless our society gets, Christ is going to build His church No matter how Apostate Christianity becomes, Christ is going to build His church.
 In recent years the church has experienced an increase in persecution around the world, especially in Africa and Asia.
 According to the “Watch World List” an annual report published by Open Doors and World Relief.
 Lists fifty countries in which Christians face the “Most extreme persecution.”
 It reported an increase from 340 million people in 2020 to 365 million in 2024.
 It said that 1 in 7 Christians are persecuted worldwide, including 1 in 5 in Africa and 1 in 7 in Asia.
 And is expected to increase annually.
 North Korea, Somalia, Libya, Eritrea, and Yemen had the highest rates of reported persecution against Christians.
 When it comes to Churchgoing.
 Recent data indicates a decline in church attendance, with around 30% of U.S. adults attending religious services in person at least once a month.
 In fact when the Covid virus hit in 2020 it almost wiped it out church attendance.
 Many people didn’t think the church would survive.
 Recent research had found that around half U.S. Adults who had attended church before COVID-19 are unlikely to return even if public health officials deem it safe.
 Even the Catholic church experienced a decline in attendance after the clergy sex abuse scandals hit in the 80’s.
 In some areas, weekly church attendance dropped to 17% of Catholics, down from an estimated 34%.
 A study found that the sexual abuse scandal had a statistically significant effect on church exit’s among Catholics.
 Other factors that may have contributed to the decline in Catholic Church attendance include the decline in the number of priests, which has been ongoing since 1970.
 Charitable giving also declined, especially donations to Catholic charities.
 Among those who left Catholicism for an evangelical church, 78% said “their spiritual needs” were “not being met.”
 Many people grew disenchanted with the Catholic Church because of the clergy sex abuse crisis.
 Church attendance over all has been declining for a variety of reasons, including.
 A growing movement towards secularism has led people to opt out of traditional religious practice.
 The rise of social media and digital communication has led people to go online for church.
 Why dress up and get the kids ready when I can just sit on the couch with my popcorn and watch church.
 A significant portion of Americans (about half) attend services in person a few times a year or less often.
 When combining in-person and online attendance, the Pew Research Center found that 23% of Americans watch church on-line.
 This indicates a downward trend over the past two decades.
 High-profile scandals and the politicization of religious institutions have driven people away from church.
 It’s all about money and getting rich.
 People are busier and have less time to attend church.
 Don’t give up on the church or let the failure of the Church get you down.
 Know it is still part of the body of Christ, no matter how bad your experiences are.